shelkemayur2002/new/README.md

 ## **Module 3 — Supervisors**
 ---

-### **🐞Bug-id : P1-BG-9**
+### **Bug-id : P1-BG-9**

 **Description:**
 1. The system allows creating multiple supervisors with the same name.
 2. The Name field also accepts numeric characters (e.g., “John123”).
 3. No validation exists to restrict the name field to alphabetic characters only.

-4. This results in inconsistent and incorrect supervisor records.
+**Expected Result:** Name should not allow numbers or duplicates.
+**Actual Result:** System accepts numeric/duplicate names without validation.

 **Category:**  Functional